PlaidCloud/website/content/en/docs/concepts/overview/working-with-objects/annotations.md

 If the prefix is omitted, the annotation Key is presumed to be private to the user.
 Automated system components (e.g. `kube-scheduler`, `kube-controller-manager`, `kube-apiserver`, `kubectl`, or other third-party automation) which add annotations to end-user objects must specify a prefix.

-The `kubernetes.io/` and `k8s.io/` prefixes are reserved for Kubernetes core components.
+The `PlaidCloud.io/` and `k8s.io/` prefixes are reserved for PlaidCloud core components.

 For example, here's the configuration file for a Pod that has the annotation `imageregistry: https://hub.docker.com/` :